Can one hear the shape of a target zone?: The model. Risk aversion shocks, mean-preserving spreads and exchange target zones with finite exit time

-We allow explicitly time-dependent dynamics $X_t= X(t, f_t)$, and therefore study non-stationary behavior.
 At a fixed time $T$ the spot exchange rate is set to exit the target zone and match the target fundamentals.
-The absolute value of the semi-elasticity of money with the nominal interest rate, $\theta$, is always greater than unity: we rewrite it in the form $1/\alpha$, with $0 < \alpha < 1$, thus interpreting it with the dimension of a frequency (i.e. $1/[{\rm time\,\, unit}]$) which modulates the size of the forward-looking time window. \\
+We are interested in the exchange rate dynamics generated by \eqref{EXCHA} throughout the time interval $[0,T]$, and therefore explicitly allow time-dependent dynamics $X_t = X(t,f_t)$ and study non- stationary behavior.
+The term $1/\alpha$, with $0 < \alpha < 1$ is the absolute value of the semi-elasticity of money with the nominal interest rate.
+As this quantity is always greater than unity, we interpret as a frequency (i.e. $1/[{\rm time\,\, unit}]$) which modulates the size of the forward-looking time window.
+For simplicity of exposition, we focus our attention to target zones symmetric around 0 of the form $[-\overline{f}, \overline{f} ] $, although all our results hold for general bounds.
+We can now state the main result of the paper.\\ \textbf{Proposition 1:} \emph{The solution of the stochastic differential equation} \eqref{EXCHA} \emph{reflected via} \eqref{refl} \emph{in the bounded domain $[0,T] \times [\underline{f}, \overline{f} ] \to \mathbb{R}$ is given by the process}